lkaesberg/EmailVerify/README.md

 The unverified role can be used to make a channel visible in which the message is located

 The EmailBot role has to be higher in the role hierarchy then the verified and unverified role else -> `Cant find roles.
 Please contact the admin!` error

 ![img.png](images/bothierarchy.png)

+### Contributors

+#### Developer

+- Lars Kaesberg

+#### Translation

+- Lars Kaesberg (English, German)
+- gus2131 (spanish)

+To add more languages please create an issue with the translation file.
+[Template](language/english.json)